1 2 | for i in range(0, 21): print(i ** 2) |

 1 2 3 4 5 6 7 8 9 10 11 12 | #!/usr/bin/env python3 strings = [ "Here is a whole sentence of words.", "I've written another sentence.", "Three sentences should be enough.", "I'll use four to make sure the point comes across" ] reversed_strings = [ k[::-1] for k in strings ] for k in reversed_strings: print(k) |

-I didn't use any examples with a while loop as almost all while
+I didn't use any examples with a while loop as almost all while loops that I've

 used in any recent python projects have been with files (e.g. skipping to the